Where Are Yamaha Generators Made?

 • Durable and reliable mobility kit: Like modern generators, Yamaha adds a reliable mobility kit to their generator for more accessible transportation.

 • Clean Power: Yamaha utilizes the latest inverter technology to provide super clean power with fewer THD levels.
-My brother’s Yamaha EF3000ISEB is providing <3% of THD levels which is pretty safe for even voltage-sensitive appliances.
+My brother’s Yamaha EF3000ISEB is providing 3% of THD levels which is pretty safe for even voltage-sensitive appliances.

-• Longer Run Time: like Honda and other premium generators Yamaha is providing a super long runtime to combat the longer winter nights.
+• Longer Run Time: like Honda and other premium generators, Yamaha provides a super long runtime to combat the longer winter nights.
 Yamaha utilizes Smart Throttle, load sensing rpm control to reduce the speed of the engine when there is no need for a higher power.
-As a result, the fuel cost and noise levels are decreasing drastically.
-As per the runtime test, my brother’s Yamaha EF3000ISEB runs for 18hrs at 1/4 load with a single tank of 3.4 gallons.

 • Quiet Operation: Smart Throttle, load sensing rpm control, and closed design are the main ingredients of Yamaha to decrease the noise levels of their generators.
-Most of the Yamaha generators emit less than 60dB of noise levels.

 • Multiple Outlets: Yamaha always infuses a centralized control panel to their generator with 20 or 30amp outlets, USB ports, multiple switches, and LCDs for observing the run time, hours, power, etc.